 Pros and cons

-Like every test the peak power output test comes with its benefits and drawbacks.
+Like every test the peak power test comes with benefits and drawbacks.
+It’s down to you to decide if this test would work for you.

-The biggest perk of the peak power test is the convenience factor.
+The biggest perk of the peak power test is the convenience factor it brings.

-Unlike a lot of tests, this test does not require any special equipment or the need for you to be in a lab with an oxygen mask.
+Unlike a lot of tests, this test does not require any special equipment or the need for you to be in a lab with an oxygen mask on.
 You can do this test at home or in the gym.

 The test is only 6 seconds, thus if you are planning to train afterward.
 You’re not likely to be too fatigued to continue with your session.